emilianoLeite/TuMangaOnline_Scrapper/README.md

     (node:23224) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 exit listeners added to [process].
 Use emitter.setMaxListeners() to increase limit
     (node:23224) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 SIGHUP listeners added to [process].
 Use emitter.setMaxListeners() to increase limit
     ```
+    - I'll live with it, lets see if it turns out to be a pain

 ## Getting Started